redis/docs/content/operate/rs/networking/cluster-lba-setup.md

     rladmin tune cluster default_shards_placement sparse
 ```

-### RS database configuration
+### Configure Redis Enterprise database

-After the cluster settings are updated and the LBs are configured you can go to the RS admin console at https://load-balancer-virtual-ip:8443/ and [create a new database]({{< relref "/operate/rs/databases/create.md" >}}).
+After you update the cluster settings and configure the load balancers, you can go to the Redis Enterprise Cluster Manager UI at `https://load-balancer-virtual-ip:8443/` and [create a new database]({{< relref "/operate/rs/databases/create.md" >}}).

-If you are creating an Active-Active database, you will need to use the `crdb-cli` utility.
+To create an Active-Active database, use the `crdb-cli` utility.
 See the [`crdb-cli` reference]({{< relref "/operate/rs/references/cli-utilities/crdb-cli" >}}) for more information about creating Active-Active databases from the command line.

-### Keep LB configuration updated when the cluster configuration changes
+### Update load balancer configuration when cluster configuration changes

-When your RS cluster is located behind a load balancer, you must update the LB when the cluster topology and IP addresses change.
+When your Redis Enterprise cluster is located behind a load balancer, you must update the load balancer when the cluster topology and IP addresses change.
-Some common cases that require you to update the LB are:
+Some common cases that require you to update the load balancer are:

 - Adding new nodes to the Redis Enterprise cluster
 - Removing nodes from the Redis Enterprise cluster
 - Maintenance for Redis Enterprise cluster nodes
 - IP address changes for Redis Enterprise cluster nodes

-After these changes, make sure that the redis connections in your applications can connect to the Redis database,
+After these changes, make sure that the Redis connections in your applications can connect to the Redis database,
 especially if they are directly connected on IP addresses that have changed.

 ## Intercluster communication considerations